veronikad26/Zelestra-X-AWS-ML-Ascend-Challenge-2nd-Edition/README.md

-# ☀️ Solar Panel Efficiency Prediction using ML
+# ⚡ Solar Panel Efficiency Prediction

-This project focuses on predicting solar panel efficiency using environmental and sensor data.
-Built as part of a machine learning hackathon, the goal was to achieve high accuracy using a robust ensemble pipeline.
+This project was developed for the **Zelestra X AWS ML Ascend Challenge (2nd Edition)**.
+The task was to predict solar panel efficiency using real-world sensor data such as temperature, irradiance, and voltage readings.

-## 📌 Problem Statement
+## 🧠 Problem Statement

-Solar panels' efficiency is influenced by various environmental factors like temperature, irradiance, humidity, etc. Accurately predicting efficiency helps optimize energy production and maintenance scheduling.
-This project leverages supervised learning models to make those predictions.

-## 🧩 Dataset

-The dataset contains sensor readings related to:
-- Ambient temperature
-- Panel temperature
-- Irradiance
-- Wind speed
-- Humidity
-- Time-based features

-Target: **Efficiency** of the solar panel.

-## ⚙️ Pipeline Overview

-1. **Data Preprocessing**
-   - Handling missing values
-   - Outlier treatment
-   - Feature scaling

-2. **Feature Engineering**
+Predict the efficiency of solar panels to help optimize energy output based on environmental and sensor data.

+## 🔍 Approach Summary

+- Cleaned and preprocessed the dataset
-   - Creating time-based and polynomial features
+- Performed feature engineering and correlation analysis
-   - Encoding categorical data (if any)

-3. **Modeling**
-   - Trained multiple models:
-     - LightGBM
-     - XGBoost
-     - CatBoost
+- Trained LightGBM, XGBoost, and CatBoost models
-   - Used **Optuna** for hyperparameter tuning
+- Built a stacked ensemble with Optuna-based hyperparameter tuning
-   - Final predictions via **stacked ensembling**

-4. **Evaluation**
-   - RMSE, MAE, and R² Score used
-   - Final accuracy: **89.8%**, aiming for 90%+

-## 📦 Libraries Used

-- `pandas`, `numpy`
+## 🏆 Hackathon Result

+- **Rank:** `237 / 1016` participants
+- **Platform:** Zelestra X AWS ML Ascend Challenge
-- `scikit-learn`
+- **Edition:** 2nd Edition
-- `xgboost`, `lightgbm`, `catboost`
-- `optuna` for tuning
-- `matplotlib`, `seaborn` for visualization
+- **Track:** Solar Panel Efficiency Prediction